KJY93/Project-4-Django-FullStack-Web-Development/README.md

 12. Users are able to browse through their order history and also to check the status of each orders that has been made.
 13. Superuser are able to view orders made by customer and also to change the order status of a particular order, i.e. from processing to either dispatched or delivered.
 14. User will receive an order confirmation email if their payment is sucessful. **Do take note that you will only receive the order notification email if you have signed up with a valid email address during the account registration process.**
+15. User will receive newsletter subscription confirmation email if they have choose to subscribe to the bookstore's newsletter **Do take note that you will only receive the order notification email if you have signed up with a valid email address during the account registration process.**
+16. User will receive enquiry confirmation email if they have successfully submitted an enquiry form **Do take note that you will only receive the order notification email if you have signed up with a valid email address during the account registration process.**
+**Note**: For item no.14 to no.16, email might take a few minutes to reach the recipient's inbox.

 ### b.
 Features to be implemented in the future
 For the future development of this bookstore web application, I would like to include the following features: